 A complete application package consists of all requirements in ERAS including:

-We will have three positions available for three years of training which satisfy all the requirements of the American Board of Internal Medicine for clinical training in gastroenterology, hepatology, and nutrition; performance of diagnostic and therapeutic gastrointestinal endoscopic procedures; and instruction in gastrointestinal and hepatic biology and pathophysiology.
+We will have four positions available for three years of training which satisfy all the requirements of the American Board of Internal Medicine for clinical training in gastroenterology, hepatology, and nutrition; performance of diagnostic and therapeutic gastrointestinal endoscopic procedures; and instruction in gastrointestinal and hepatic biology and pathophysiology.
 Fellows also have meaningful rotations through our busy ERCP and Endoscopic Ultrasound services.